Sjord/Sjord.github.io/_posts/2023-04-06-encryption-64-bit-block-ciphers.md

 Judging from the list, there are sufficient ciphers to choose from.
 However, few to none have the same universally acclaimed security reputation as AES.
 AES's rigorous evaluation and selection process have positioned it as the gold standard for 128-bit block ciphers, but there is no 64-bit block cipher with a similar prestige.
 MISTY1 was the NESSIE winner, but didn't hold up to further cryptanalysis since then.
 CRYPTREC recognized that none of these ciphers have similar security and popularity as AES, and stopped recommending 64-bit block ciphers altogether.

-Interestingly, some ciphers within the above list were initially hailed as "provably" secure solutions, yet fell victim to the relentless evolution of cryptanalysis techniques.
+Interestingly, some ciphers within the above list were initially hailed as "provably" secure solutions, yet fell victim to the evolution of cryptanalysis techniques.
 It shows how difficult it is to show that a certain cipher is actually secure.
 However, increasingly this burden is placed on the designers of the cipher.
 Ciphers that shuffled enough bits around would be considered secure, as long as someone analyzed them and didn't find a practical attack.
 Now the burden of proof is on the designer, and when a cipher is proposed it is expected that it comes with a security analysis.

 ## Recommendation